Content

 If you ride a normal e-bike or pedelec that supports you up to 25km/h, you are not required to fit special e-bike tires.

-It is different for faster S-pedelecs
+It is different for faster S-pedelecs.

 What is the ECE-R75 standard for tires?

 Like every product in Germany and the EU, tires are also tested, regulated, or subject to regulations and standards.
-For tires, the ECE-R75 standard applies, which regulates the necessary test procedures, load limits, and approvals.
+For tires, the ECE-R75 standard applies, which regulates the necessary testing procedures, load limits, and approvals.
 Since an S-pedelec is not considered a bicycle but a light motorcycle, it must have tires that meet this standard and are approved for a faster e-bike.

 The right tire for your e-speedster...
 E-bike tires with 50 approval.
 Image © Continental